nvenk/nvenk.github.io/src/html/project-content/puppyharmony.md

 ## Research

 Since we were developing a completely new product, we needed to research on multiple aspects.
-To find out if it would work as a business, we needed to know who the competitors were and understand their weaknesses and strenghts.
+To find out if it would work as a business, we needed to know who the competitors were and understand their weaknesses and strengths.
 In order to do this, our researchers conducted an extensive competitive analysis to identify the needs that were not being met.
 Analysis revealed that there weren't many products that had the same value proposition as puppyHarmony.

 From a design perspective, we interviewed several dog owners to get a better understanding of how puppyHarmony could benefit them.